 I'm using a virtual server configured by a colleague who's not working with me anymore.
 Server has Ubuntu 12.04 and Redmine was, as far as I can understand, installed via apt-get.

 It seems to me that apt repository has Redmine 2.3.1 as its latest available version; is it possible to install latest version without upgrading whole Ubuntu installation?

 Ideally I'd like to check out from repository and keep getting updates via SVN, but as far as I can see installation via apt is a little bit different: files are not located in an unique position but scattered around /etc, /usr and /var.

 Thanks in advance,

-RE: Upgrade installation on Ubuntu 12.04 - Added by Jan Niggemann (redmine.org team member) almost 7 years ago
+RE: Upgrade installation on Ubuntu 12.04 - Added by Jan Niggemann (redmine.org team member) over 7 years ago

 You could either install from source or try to find a PPA that has the latest version for your release.